pikaia79/baud/doc/Architecture.md

 * BaudStorage

-As the shared datacenter storage, BS is mounted to store partition data, which is log-structured sorted key-value files and redo-logs (WALs).
+As the shared datacenter storage, BS can be mounted to store partition data, which is log-structured sorted key-value files and redo-logs (WALs).

 Note BaudEngine can also run on local filesystems - actually BS is transparent to BE.